peak.running.options is now a thin wrapper over peak.cli.options, from

 update your code.

-has been removed.
+web.ContainerAsTraversable has been removed.
 It was redundant, since the

-new default traversal mechanism used by Traversable
+new default traversal mechanism used by Traversable and Decorator now

 handles getitem, getattr, and views.

-Added Zope 3-like "namespaces" to peak.web
+Added Zope 3-like "namespaces" to peak.web.
+Path segments in a URL

-in order to invoke a corresponding
+may be prefixed with "++some_id++" in order to invoke a corresponding

-namespace handler registered under "peak.web.namespaces.some_id"
+namespace handler registered under "peak.web.namespaces.some_id".

-Namespace handlers must implement web.INamespaceHandler
+Namespace handlers must implement web.INamespaceHandler, and they are

 supplied with the original path segment as well as the separated namespace

 and name.
-Also, as in Zope 3, "@@foo"
+Also, as in Zope 3, "@@foo" is a shortcut for "++view++foo".

-Builtin namespaces at this time include view
+Builtin namespaces at this time include view, item, attr, skin, and

-treats the rest of its path segment as a skin name,
+resources. skin treats the rest of its path segment as a skin name,

-and sets the current skin, while resources
+and sets the current skin, while resources begins traversal to resources

 found in the current skin.
 The other namespaces are as described at: